flexera-public/flexera-plugins/google/google_deployment_manager/README.md

    1. Upload the `gce_dm_plugin.rb` file located in this repository

 ## How to Use
-The Cloud SQL Plugin has been packaged as `plugins/google_sql`.
+The Google Deployment Manager has been packaged as `plugins/gce_dm`.
 In order to use this plugin you must import this plugin into a CAT.
 ```
 import "plugins/gce_dm"
 ```